-Colour and brightness of an LED can be controlled using a constant current driver.
-It continuously maintains the level of current through the LED, regardless of the operating conditions and the external factors, such as power supply drift and variations in V_f.
-There is an internal feedback network which keeps track of the flow of current in a string of LEDs and regulates the output in order to maintain the desired level of current.
+The colour and the brightness of an LED can be controlled using a constant current driver.
+It continuously maintains the level of current through the LED, regardless of the operating conditions and the external factors, such as power supply drift and variations in Vf.
+There is an internal feedback network which keeps track of the flow of current in a string of LEDs and regulates the output to maintain the desired level of current.

 The driver offers a flexible power solution for a wide range of LED products.
-The same current driver may be used for the super-bright LEDs that require forward voltage in the range of 3 V to 3.5 V and.
+The same current driver may be used for the super-bright LEDs that require forward voltage in the range of 3V to 3.5V.